 Sedges are a type of weed that is typically found in moist soils and shallow water.
 These perennial plants usually grow in thick clusters, and reach up to 4 feet high.
 Although sedges resemble grass in appearance, you can differentiate them from your grass by their triangular or tube-like, hollow leaves.
 Nutsedge, wild garlic, and wild onion all fall into the sedge category of weeds.

-The best way to control weeds is to grow a strong, healthy lawn by feeding it regularly, watering it deeply, and practicing optimal mowing to ensure that your lawn does not become stressed out.
+The best way to control weeds is to grow a durable, healthy lawn by feeding it regularly, watering it deeply, and practicing optimal mowing to ensure that your lawn does not become stressed out.

 To stop weeds before they start to grow, feed your lawn regularly by applying a product that both fertilizes and kills weeds when they are actively growing in late spring and early summer.
 Continue to feed your yard a lawn fertilizer every 6 to 8 weeks during the growing season.
 Apply a weed killer again in the early fall to keep your lawn dense, making it less inviting to weeds by leaving little space for them to grow.